vickiebonnie/customer-retention-churn-analysis-r/README.md

 ## Conclusion

-- Customer churn is influenced by customer type, acquisition channel, and product type.
+- Customer churn varies by customer type, acquisition channel and product type.

+- Subscription customers retain better than one-time buyers.

-- Subscription customers show stronger retention compared to one-time buyers.
+- Email-acquired customers show higher churn compared to other channels.

-- Retention varies across acquisition channels, indicating differences in customer quality.

-- Certain products are associated with higher churn, showing that product usage patterns affect retention.
+- Certain products, particularly bundles are associated with higher churn.

 ## Recommendations

+### Lean into subscriptions:
+Customers on subscriptions stay longer, so make it easier and more visible for first-time buyers to subscribe after their initial purchase.

+### Revisit email acquisition:
+Customers acquired via email churn more.
+Review targeting and messaging to ensure this channel attracts higher-intent users.

+### Double down on better channels:
+Referral and paid channels show relatively better retention and are likely bringing higher-quality customers.

+### Fix bundle drop-off:
+Bundle buyers churn more, suggesting a need for stronger follow-up, onboarding or usage guidance after purchase.

+### Push repeat-use products:
+Products with lower churn should be highlighted in onboarding and cross-sell flows to encourage repeat behavior.